theRealAph/ScopeLocals/README.md

 limited only by memory.
 To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
 This means that as much state as possible must be shared between threads.
+Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.

 ## Motivation

-So you want to invoke a method `X` in a library which later calls back into your code.
+So you want to invoke a method `X` in a library that later calls back into your code.
 In your callback you need some context, perhaps a transaction ID or some `File` instances.
 However, `X` provides no way to pass a reference through their code into your callback.
 What are